Grab a pen and paper and take note of these spring cleaning tips before you begin cleaning your bedroom.

 16. Play Music While You Clean

 Want to know more spring cleaning tips?
-Watch this video:
+Watch this video by MissMikaylaG:

-What’s your favorite spring cleaning tip?
-Let us know in the comments below.
+What’s your favorite spring cleaning tip from this list?
+Let us know in the comments section below!